Coronavirus school closures to continue in Washington state through the end of the school year

 He then addressed students: “Your grades will not suffer because of this,” Inslee said, adding that he was counting on them to “use this moment to embrace learning.”

-With this choice, Inslee challenged schools to adapt to a very different kind of teaching.
+With this choice, Inslee challenged schools to adapt to a very different kind of instruction.
+In a moment that’s unprecedented in Washington — roughly 1.2 million students are now learning from home — officials had the option to end learning entirely out of concern that education wouldn’t be equitable.
+Or, they could try to use distance learning to educate as many students as possible.

+Inslee and education officials have chosen the latter, but acknowledged that keeping buildings shuttered for the foreseeable future will be difficult for families and educators alike.
 “This is a hard decision,” Inslee said.
 “In the next several weeks our K-12 schools are not going to be the best they’ve ever been but they can be the most creative, they can be the most dedicated.”

-Inslee said the state would consider allowing in-person instruction for students “with very severe challenges.”
+Inslee said there may be exceptions for students with “very severe challenges,” such as certain children with disabilities.
+“There are circumstances where they can be onsite for that type of training and education,” he said.

 Although school is expected to open this fall, Reykdal, standing next to Inslee, urged educators to prepare for the possibility that schools could remain closed beyond this school year.
 “We know we have to be significantly better at this distance model in case we find ourselves in that reality.”

-Inslee’s March 13 closure order came with strings: Schools must continue to provide food, child instruction and some child care to students, 45% of whom are from low-income families statewide.
+When Inslee initially ordered schools closed on March 13, his mandate came with strings: Schools must continue to provide food, child instruction and some child care to students, 45% of whom are from low-income families statewide.
 Many school districts responded with innovative solutions to the challenge, including delivering meals directly to families and holding classes via video chat.

 “We know that distance learning could never replace the learning and other benefits that students get from attending school in person,” Inslee said Monday.